- Country of destination: Australia

 Through their labor-sending units, governments in nine Pacific Island Countries and Timor-Leste build work-ready pools of qualified workers.
 The PLF then connects approved employers in regional Australia with these workers.

-Workers 21–45 who are eligible for visas and accepted into the scheme are allowed to live and work in Australia for one to three years.
+Workers age 21 and over who are eligible for visas and accepted into the scheme are allowed to live and work in Australia for one to three years (workers who have spent 3 years in Australia are allowed to continue working for an additional 12 months while COVID-19 travel restrictions remain in place).
 They are not permitted to bring their families with them.
 Workers must cover the costs of all visa and health checks themselves, though approved employers can help with these costs up front and recoup them through deductions from workers’ pay.

 The PLF supports Pacific governments in recruiting and preparing workers before their departure to Australia.
 In Australia, the PLF facilitates a “community of care” approach with approved employers and community organizations, to reduce risks to worker welfare and maximize program benefits.
 Workers are protected by the same workplace laws as Australians.